-Amazon hires AI robotics company Covariant's founders and 25% of its staff and signs non-exclusive license agreement for its robotics platform model
+Amazon hires AI robotics company Covariant's founders and 25% of its staff and enters into a non-exclusive license agreement for its robotics platform model

-On August 30, 2024 local time, Amazon announced that it had signed a new commercial agreement with AI robotics company
+On August 30, 2024, local time, Amazon announced a new commercial agreement with AI robotics company

 Covariant .
-As a result of this agreement, Covariant's founders and 25% of its staff will be employed by Amazon.
+As part of this agreement, Covariant's founders and 25% of its staff will be employed by Amazon.

 Amazon hires from AI robotics startup Covariant, licenses technology